 Sticker Ads for Facebook Stories

-If you’re already creating video content for Facebook Stories, great.
+If you’re already creating video content for Facebook Stories with the help of a reputed Video Production Company, great.
 500 million people use Facebook Stories daily so this can really improve your outreach.
-But there’s a new twist that could help you monetise your efforts.
+But there’s a new twist that could help you monetize your efforts.
 Facebook is currently testing custom Sticker Ads for Facebook Stories.
 These are virtual filters used to decorate short form videos and photos.
 The stickers have an e-commerce component, because they connect shopping links to products depicted in the stickers.

 Video Diversity – Keep It Spicy!

-Social media is making it super obvious that short form video should be on your radar.
+Social media is making it super obvious that short-form video should be on your radar.
 But you can also place it on your website or blog.
 Quality content can improve the authority of your site and improve SEO.
 Similarly, it can also increase dwell time (the amount of time someone stays on your site) which is an important ranking factor.
 But what types of video should you create?
 Well, this depends on your brand.
 But keeping things spicy is a must.
+And make sure you don’t compromise on the video quality.
+Maybe consult some Video Production Services that can create high-quality video content.
+Many people, for example, want to learn golf but have no idea how to play.
+In that case, you can create a short video outlining the strategies and techniques that must be followed to build up the interest of your audience.
+Such short game videos may pique the curiosity of those who genuinely want to improve their skills.
+And, because it’d be specifically a golf-related video, you might get a lot of views from golf fans.

 Here are some tips and tricks for popular video types (of all which we can provide from the Contentworks HQ).